Alex Torres (baseball): New York Mets

 On March 30, 2015, the Padres traded Torres to the New York Mets for Cory Mazzoni and a player to be named later.
 Torres pitched to a 3.15 ERA, but walked 26 batters in 34 1/3 and allowed left-handed hitters a .268 batting average against.
 All of this combined with the fact that Torres was out of minor league options ultimately led the Mets to designate him for assignment on August 4.
-Torres cleared waivers and was reassigned to the Mets' triple-A club in Las Vegas.
+Torres cleared waivers and was sent outright to the Triple–A Las Vegas 51s on August 8.

-Atlanta Braves
+San Francisco Giants

-Torres signed a minor league contract with the Atlanta Braves on December 31, 2015.
-On March 30, 2016, he was released.
+Torres signed a minor league contract with the Atlanta Braves on January 7, 2016.
+On April 1, he was released.

+On April 15, 2016, Torres signed a minor league contract with the San Francisco Giants organization.
+He made 40 appearances for the Triple–A Sacramento River Cats, compiling a 4.26 ERA with 38 strikeouts across 38 innings pitched.
+Torres elected free agency following the season on November 7.

 Gunma Diamond Pegasus

-He signed with the Gunma Diamond Pegasus of the Baseball Challenge League.
+Torres signed with the Gunma Diamond Pegasus of the Baseball Challenge League for the 2017 season.

 Tigres de Quintana Roo

 On January 15, 2020, Torres signed with the Tigres de Quintana Roo of the Mexican League.
-On April 6, 2020, Torres was released.
+He did not play in a game due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
+Torres was released by Quintana Roo on April 6.